samwhite2/TIAPortalTestSuiteAutomation/README.md

 1. **Connect to TIA Portal Project**:
     - Enter the path to the TIA Portal project in the `tbProjectPath` textbox.
-    - Click the `Connect` button to connect to the TIA Portal project.
+    - Click the `Connect to TIA` button to connect to the TIA Portal project.

 2. **Import TestCases**:
     - Enter the path to the .tat file in the `tbTestCasePath` textbox.
+    - Enter the TestCase name in the `tbTestCase` textbox.
+    - Enter the TestCase Scope (PLC Under Test) in the `tbTestCaseScope` textbox.
     - Click the `Import TestCases` button to import the test cases into the TIA Portal project.

 3. **Save TestCases**:
+    - Enter the name of the test case in the `tbTestCase` textbox.
     - Enter the path to save the .tat file in the `tbTestCasePath` textbox.
     - Click the `Save TestCases` button to save the test cases to a .tat file.

-4. **Run Single TestCase**:
+5. **Run Single TestCase**:
     - Enter the name of the test case in the `tbTestCase` textbox.
     - Click the `Run TestCase` button to run the selected test case.

-5. **Run All TestCases**:
+6. **Run All TestCases**:
-    - Click the `Run All TestCases` button to run all the test cases in the project.
+    - Click the `Run All TestCases` button to run all the test cases in the Application Test Group.

-6. **Import PLC Block**:
-    - Enter the path to the PLC block file in the `tbBlockFilePath` textbox.
-    - Click the `Import Block` button to import the PLC block into the TIA Portal project.

-7. **Export PLC Block**:
+7. **Generate and Import OB**:
-    - Enter the name of the PLC block in the `tbBlockName` textbox.
+    - Enter the name of the FB Under test in the `tbFunctionName` textbox.
-    - Click the `Export Block` button to export the PLC block to a file.

-8. **Generate and Import OB**:
-    - Enter the name of the data block in the `tbIDBName` textbox.
+    - Enter the name of the data block you want to generate from the selected FB in the `tbIDBName` textbox.
-    - Click the `Generate and Import OB` button to generate and import the OB.
+    - Click the `Generate and Import OB` button to generate and import the OB and the iDB.

 ## Features